pyfar/pyrato/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-roomacoustics could always use more documentation, whether as part of the
+pyrato could always use more documentation, whether as part of the
-official roomacoustics docs, in docstrings, or even on the web in blog posts,
+official pyrato docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://git.rwth-aachen.de/mbe/roomacoustics/issues.
+The best way to send feedback is to file an issue at https://github.com/mberz/pyrato/issues.

 If you are proposing a feature: